 Making a difference to the funding sector

-The funding sector has always felt unreachable for young activists and social change makers: both detached -- with the vast majority of funders being adults, and there is a lack of knowledge among young people about finance -- and vital.
+The funding sector has always felt unreachable for young activists and social change makers: both detached - with the vast majority of funders being adults, and there being a lack of knowledge among young people about finance - and vital.
 The sector is something I always thought I would have no understanding of or be able to influence.

 I had never been paid for my experiences as an activist before, and had the background of purely environmental education and climate justice, so deciding to join the IYPC was a jump into the unknown.
 This was the first time I would be collaborating with young people who worked in other sectors, such as school exclusion, mental health and racial justice.

 This turned into something inherently valuable.
 The IYPC is made up of young people from all sorts of backgrounds and perspectives.
 This is how diversity should be - not as an overlooked checkbox, but as the core element of a project - because it is a strength in itself.
 As a result, we look at the problem of inclusivity for young people differently.
 I especially appreciate the regional diversity of the Collective.
 Too often, national projects are london-centric and ignore or exclude people from different regions.
 Living outside of London, I have found it helpful to have the IYPC completely virtual and to meet many other changemakers from other parts of the country.

 This proved especially useful when we were giving feedback for the Foundation’s new strategy.
 Throughout the meeting, I was repeatedly surprised by the ideas that others were coming up with.
 Even something as small, but significant, as language changes, that would never have crossed my mind, influenced the tone and priorities of the strategy.
 This is enhanced through working with the employees of Esmée Fairbairn, whose experience in funding and practicality compliment our own perspectives.